We all come empty-handed to this world. We all will leave so.

-You are wasting your life, when you live other’s dreams.
-Whatever is it that you want in life, take time to do them.
+You are wasting your life when you live other’s dreams.
+Whatever is it that you want in life, take time to do it.

 3. Not disciplining yourself

-Self discipline means controlling yourself to your will.
-It is important to succeed in life because it is what gives you the power to stick with your goals.
+Self-discipline means controlling yourself to your will.
+It is important to succeed in life because it is what gives you the power to stick to your goals.

 You don’t become successful in life by working on your craft for a few days.
 Or working for it only when motivation strikes.
 You need to hustle consistently.

-And developing self discipline helps you by not giving into temptations and deviate from your path.
+And developing self-discipline helps you by not giving in to temptations and deviating from your path.

-Self discipline is what will give your days, a structure.
-You know how to spend your days to maximise your potential.
-If you lack self control, you waste your days, and your life because you give into whatever comes your way.
+Self-discipline is what will give your days, a structure.
+You know how to spend your days to maximize your potential.
+If you lack self-control, you waste your days, and your life because you give in to whatever comes your way.